BIO

 Statement

 I am melancholic - as a visitor in someone’s life might be, immediately upon entering their kitchen.
 Theirs is an impossible world of histories that I will never fully understand.
 Stories that are hidden in the horseshoes hung on the walls, the photographs of mountaintops taped to the refrigerator door, and the hand-made “worry dolls” lined up one by one on the windowsills.
 I fall in love with these fragments that make up a person.
 I am confronted with sadness knowing that people change, and that I can only truly catch a glimpse of them.
 To cope with my experience of constant nostalgia, I recreate these objects by hand to develop worlds in which my connections can be tactile and long lasting.
-I want to feel at home in my work to reimagine these spaces as if they were our kitchen, with our stories.
+I want to feel at home in my work and reimagine these spaces as if they were our kitchen, with our stories.
 When I paint tiny photographs and sculpt golf balls and cowboy boots, I am no longer a visitor.